Do you have trouble getting the low notes to come out on your saxophone sometimes, or ever?

 So assuming that your instrument is in good shape, the key to getting low notes out is all about how you use your air.

-We are going to focus on the low notes first, and then continue to breath in the same way across the entire range of the horn.
+We are going to focus on the low notes first, and then continue to breathe in the same way across the entire range of the horn.